timepassuser/Jee-Mains-Marks-Calculator/README.md

 ## Proxies
 proxies.js contains a proxy variable, you can change it however you will also need to modify fetchResponseSheet in main.js accordingly
-The default proxies are https://github.com/timepassuser/corsproxy, currently hosted on vercel and https://github.com/timepassuser/corsproxy-worker, a cloudflare worker.
+The currently in use proxy is https://github.com/timepassuser/corsproxy-worker, a cloudflare worker.

 ##### Hosted on https://timepassuser.github.io/Jee-Mains-Marks-Calculator/